kgateway-dev/kgateway/docs/content/installation/enterprise/_index.md

 {{< readfile file="installation/glooctl_setup.md" markdown="true" >}}

 {{% notice note %}}
-To install Gloo Edge Enterprise you need a License Key.
-If you don't have one already, you may request one [here](https://www.solo.io/products/gloo/#enterprise-trial).
+To install Gloo Edge Enterprise, you need a license key.
+If you don't have one already, you may request a trial license key [here](https://www.solo.io/products/gloo/#enterprise-trial).
 {{% /notice %}}

 {{% notice info %}}